 \subsection{Ablation Study and Analysis}

 We perform an ablation study to empirically validate the design choices of our model.
 We evaluate the performance of the simple target-driven RL baseline, as well as the improvements brought by the data augmentation module and the episodic memory.
-To this end, we train three variants of our model: (i)~\textbf{RL baseline}, the vanilla target-driven RL baseline to which we consecutively add (ii)~\textbf{Data~Aug.}, the data augmentation module, and (iii)~\textbf{Ep.~Memory} the episodic memory module.
-We train all models on this dataset for 500M steps for three random seeds and report the average SPL for each level of difficulty.
-We present the results of this experiment in Figure~\ref{fig:ablation}.
+To this end, we train three variants of our model: (i)~\textbf{RL baseline}, the vanilla target-driven RL baseline to which we consecutively add (ii)~\textbf{Data~Aug.}, the data augmentation module, and (iii)~\textbf{Ep.~Memory}, the episodic memory module.
+We train all models on this dataset for 500M steps for three random seeds and report the average SPL for each level of difficulty in \autoref{fig:ablation}.

-First, we see that using data augmentation when training a RL-based navigation policy in this context improves the SPL significantly: the gap with the vanilla baseline is $+12\%$ \emph{overall}.
+First, we see that using data augmentation when training a RL-based navigation policy in this context improves SPL significantly: the gap with the vanilla baseline is $+12\%$ \emph{overall}.
 Second, we observe that the episodic memory-based policy improve over the very competitive data-augmented baseline ($+6\%$ \emph{overall}).
-Finally, we note that the data-augmented baseline significantly outperforms the state of the art method \textbf{NTS}~\cite{chaplot2020neural} ($+12\%$ \emph{overall}), highlighting the power of this simple end-to-end model.
+Finally, we note that the data-augmented baseline significantly outperforms the state of the art method \textbf{NTS} ($+12\%$ \emph{overall}), highlighting the power of this simple end-to-end model.